Apalachee High School shooting is the latest in U.S. Here's how many happened in 2024, so far.

 The suspected shooter — a 14-year-old student at the northern Georgia school — was arrested and is being charged with murder.
 Authorities said he would be tried as an adult.

 A CBS News analysis of data from the K-12 Shooting Database shows that of the more than 200 incidents as of Sept.
-4 — which include gang violence, domestic incidents and accidents, among other causes — 10 were in Georgia, including Wednesday's incident.
+4 — which include gang violence, domestic incidents and accidents, among other causes — 10 were in Georgia, including the Apalachee High School shooting.

 The rest happen after school hours, mostly during extracurricular activities like sporting or school events, such as a 2023 shooting at a New Jersey high school football game where a 10-year-old was killed.
 School shootings that happen inside the school building tend to be deadlier, data show.

-So far in 2024, 18 of the 46 people killed in school shootings were under the age of 18, not including the two students and two teachers in the Sept.
-4 incident.
+So far in 2024, 18 of the 46 people killed in school shootings were under the age of 18 (a figure that does not include the two students and two teachers killed in the Sept.
+4 shooting.)

-Following the 2012 shooting at Columbine High School in Colorado — at the time, the nation's deadliest shooting — many states started mandating active shooter drills, which reached 95% of public schools in the 2015-2016 school year, CBS News previously reported.
+Since the 1960s, mass shooting incidents where four or more people are killed or injured represent only a small fraction of the numbers of gun deaths and injuries at schools in the U.S. 75% (75.69%) of the deaths and 68% (68.55) of the wounded are in incidents that are not classified as mass shootings and don't garner as much attention.

-Note: Editor's note: This story has been updated to correct the year of the Columbine shooting.
+Following the 1999 shooting at Columbine High School in Colorado — at the time, the nation's deadliest — many states started mandating active shooter drills, which reached 95% of public schools in the 2015-2016 school year, CBS News previously reported.